 10. It helps in improving mood & unburdens stress, tension & anxiety.

-Thus, one simple custom of our Hindu daily ritual enhances not only positivity in our mind & body but also helps to get more connected & to get close to that particular Deity.
-We hope that next time you visit any temple you will perceive the sight of the Deity with full faith and true understanding of this particular ritual.
+Thus, one simple custom of our Hindu daily ritual enhances not only positivity in our mind & body but also helps to get more connected & to get closer to that particular Deity.
+We hope that next time you visit any temple you will perceive the sight of the Deity with full faith & true understanding of this particular ritual.

 ज्येष्ठः शुक्लपक्षे १०, २०७६